 Who Can Do a HUD Inspection?

 Performing a HUD inspection isn’t a task that everyone is qualified to do.
 You will generally want someone who has the necessary training, experience, and expertise to lend you a solid opinion on the overall condition of your home.
-There are some trainings and certifications that all HUD home inspectors should reasonably be expected to have.
+There are some trainings and certifications that all HUD home inspectors should reasonably have.

 First, HUD does not generally approve inspectors who do not have construction experience.
 This know-how gives them the insight they need to identify major issues with the property.
-In some states, the inspector might be allowed to offer assistance with making any necessary repairs.
+In some states, the inspector might offer assistance with making any necessary repairs.
 Others will limit an inspector’s ability to offer repair work because it presents a conflict of interest.

 Ask how long your potential HUD inspector has been completing these walk-throughs.
 They should be able to offer their experience, training, and possibly even a few referrals before you make a decision to hire them.